bmkramer/101innovations-survey-data/README.md

   - Set type of column **Weight** to **Double**
   - Option 'Force nodes to be created as new ones' should be unchecked (default setting)

+The node table will now be imported and all existing nodes will be updated with the new information.

+## Step 6: Create network visualization in Gephi